rawpixel-vincent/string-literal-list/README.md

   - `withTrim()`: trim all the words.
   - `withReplace(search, replacement)`: call the String.prototype.replace on all.
   - `withReplaceAll(search, replacement)`: call the String.prototype.replaceAll on all.
-  - `to"Case"()` methods for case transform, camel, pascal, snake, capitalize, etc...
+  - `to"Case"()` methods for case transform, uppercase, lowercase capitalize, etc...
   - `toRecordValue/toRecordType` methods to create a type of `Record<literal, type | typeof value>` with initial value and builtin or infered types.

 The array order is preserved in a Tuple to infer the types when possible, some methods like toSorted will cause the new instance to be flagged as unsorted and methods like join() will return a generic string type.